vmistry-repo/AI-Novice/Cifar/Accuracy-90%/README.md

 # PyTorch CNN Model for Image Classification - CIFAR-10 Dataset
-## Target - Achieve 90% Test Validation accuracy under 24 EPOCH - Use OneCycleLR Policy and Residual Connections
+## Target - Achieve 90% Test Validation accuracy under 24 EPOCH <br> Use OneCycleLR Policy and Residual Connections

 This directory is organised as:
 - model.py